athchen/beer/README.md

 [`edgeR`](https://bioconductor.org/packages/release/bioc/html/edgeR.html)
 pipeline for differential expression.

-The `edgeR()` function estimates peptide-specific dispersion parameters then runs the exact test proposed by Robinson and Smyth[^2] for the difference in mean between two groups of negative binomial random variables.
+The `runEdgeR()` function estimates peptide-specific dispersion parameters then runs the exact test proposed by Robinson and Smyth[^5] for the difference in mean between two groups of negative binomial random variables.
 Since peptides are enriched only if average proportion of reads pulled in the serum sample is higher than the average proportion of reads pulled in a beads-only samples, two-sided p-values are converted to one-sided p-values.

 ``` r
 ## Load data